Seven Reasons why a Low Carbohydrate Diet is wrong

 5. Rise in cholesterol levels and an increased risk of heart disease

 The risk of heart disease increases on low carbohydrate, low fibre diets.
 These diets promote excessive amounts of animal protein, cholesterol and saturated fat.
 Exuberant amounts of protein increase homocysteine, which is a by-product of the amino acid methionine.
 Many experts believe that high homocysteine levels have many toxic effects which lead to increased risk of heart disease and hardening of arteries.
-Low carbohydrate, low fibre diets reduce the absorption and elimination of digestive bile in the intestines.
+A low carbohydrate, low fibre diets reduce the absorption and elimination of digestive bile in the intestines.
 Digestive bile is produced in the liver from cholesterol.
 A decrease in digestive bile production raises blood serum cholesterol levels which increases the risk of heart disease.
-Unlike low carbohydrate diets I would promote a nutritional balance providing 30% protein, 50% high fibre carbohydrates and 20% fat.
+Unlike low carbohydrate diets, I would promote a nutritional balance providing 30% protein, 50% high fibre carbohydrates and 20% fat.

-Osteoporosis is the reduction of bone density, due to the loss of calcium over long periods.
+Osteoporosis is the reduction of bone density due to the loss of calcium over long periods.
 Several dietary factors increase the risk of osteoporosis.
 When dietary protein reaches excessive levels, so does the loss of calcium in the urine.
-Most studies show that a lifelong high protein diet increase osteoporosis.
-Poor intestinal health due to low fibre diets cause inadequate absorption of calcium in intestines contributing to poor bone formation.
+Most studies show that a lifelong high protein diet increases osteoporosis.
+Poor intestinal health due to low fibre diets causes inadequate absorption of calcium in intestines contributing to poor bone formation.
 This would suggest that all low carbohydrate diets cannot become a lifelong lifestyle of eating.
 This is only one of many reasons why low carbohydrate diets provide poor Long-Term Weight Control.
-Interestingly, a diet too low in protein can also increase risk of osteoporosis.
+Interestingly, a diet too low in protein can also increase the risk of osteoporosis.
 There is no one size fits all when managing our weight, so it has to be customized to the individual providing the right balance of protein, carbohydrate and fat.

 7. Loss of muscle and reduction of metabolism